What is the treatment for lung cancer?

 There are a few different types of surgery.
 The surgeon might remove a section of your lung or your whole lung.

-- chemotherapy: These are medications that attack cancer cells.
+- chemotherapy: This is medication that attacks cancer cells.
 They may be delivered straight into your bloodstream through a drip or you might have injections or tablets.

-- targeted treatments: These are medicines that stop the genetic mutations that cause some types of lung cancer.
+- targeted treatments: These are medicines, such as erlotinib, gefitinib and crizotinib, that stop the genetic mutations that cause some types of lung cancer.
+They can be very effective.

 These are treatments to help reduce your symptoms and improve your quality of life.
 This includes controlling pain and symptoms such as fatigue, anxiety and breathlessness.
 Palliative care is there to provide support at all stages of cancer.
 There’s evidence to show that in some cases, early palliative care can lead to significant improvements in your quality of life and mood.